cogini/logger_formatter_json/README.md

 ## Usage

-This logger is normally configured as part of the production release.
-That makes it the default for all applications running on the VM.
+This logger is normally configured as part of the production release, making it the default for all applications running on the VM.

 ### Erlang